zerothi/fdict/README.md

 ## License ##

-The fdict license is [lgpl], see the LICENSE file.
+The fdict license is [LGPL][lgpl], see the LICENSE file.

 ## Thanks ##

-A big thanks goes to Alberto Garcia for contributing ideas and given me bug-reports.
+A big thanks goes to Alberto Garcia for contributing ideas and giving me bug reports.
+Without him the interface would have been much more complex!

 <!---
 Links to external and internal sites.